-UNC-Miami postponed after two Tar Heels are shown celebrating Duke win without masks
+UNC-Miami postponed after two Tar Heels shown celebrating Duke win without masks

 According to the Daily Tar Heel, the student newspaper that broke the story Sunday, the video was taken from social media and shows Bacot, Sharpe and others celebrating North Carolina’s win over archrival Duke on Saturday.
 That victory also sent hundreds of fans, many without masks, crowding onto a popular Chapel Hill thoroughfare in a scene that led to statements of concern and disappointment from campus officials.

 “There was a video that was out there with several of their players without masks at a party at 1 a.m.
-Sunday morning, which is less than 48 hours from our game,” Larrañaga told the Miami Herald.
+Sunday morning, which is less than 48 hours from our game,” Larranaga told the Miami Herald.
 “Our president [Julio] Frenk is adamant that student-athletes are allowed to compete, but they’ve got to stay safe, social distance.

 “Our guys have done a fantastic job.
-We have not had a single guy test positive, and they were all unanimous that this isn’t right,” continued the 71-year-old coach, in his 10th season at Miami.
+We have not had a single guy test positive and they were all unanimous that this isn’t right,” continued the 71-year-old coach, in his 10th season at Miami.

 “We have been quarantining, hibernating, whatever you want to call it, and we don’t want to put ourselves in a position [to get the virus].
 We came to a decision that it’s better to postpone the game.”

 In a statement issued by the ACC, the conference did not mention the video or any other reason for the postponement.
 Miami and North Carolina “mutually concluded the game could not move forward today,” the conference said, adding, “Both teams continue to adhere to the minimum outlined protocols within the ACC Medical Advisory Group report.”